FrontFin/mesh-android-sdk/README.md

 The `LinkConfiguration` class allows to add:

-- `accessTokens` - list of `IntegrationAccessToken`s that used as an origin for crypto transfer flow;
+- `accessTokens` to initialize crypto transfers flow at the 'Select asset step’ using previously obtained integration `auth_token`.
+It can be used if you have a valid `auth_token` and want to bypass authentication to jump right into a transfer.

-- `transferDestinationTokens` - list of `IntegrationAccessToken`s that used as a destination for crypto transfer flow.
+- `transferDestinationTokens` for crypto transfers flow.
+It is an alternative way of providing target addresses for crypto transfers by using previously obtained integration `auth_tokens`.

 ### Register an Activity Result callback

 The Link SDK runs as a separate Activity within your app.
-In order to return the result to your app it supports the [Activity Result APIs](https://developer.android.com/training/basics/intents/result).
+To return the result to your app it supports the [Activity Result APIs](https://developer.android.com/training/basics/intents/result).

 ```kotlin